DEPARTMENT OF CLASSICAL STUDIES

 Translation.
 Designed to test basic competence in the main styles of Greek and Latin literature.
 Passages are drawn from the texts on the pertinent Reading List.
 No dictionaries are allowed, but unusual words and syntax may be glossed.
 MA: Three Hours.
 Two passages of prose (about 20 lines each) and two of verse (about 25 lines), from which the student may choose any three passages.
 PhD: Four Hours.
-Three passages of prose (about 25 lines each) and three of verse (about 30 lines), from which the student may choose two from each category.
+Three passages of prose (about 25 lines each) and three of verse (about 30 lines), from which the student must choose two from each category.

 History of Literature.
 Three Hours.
 Designed to test, in a well-balanced way, students’ general grasp of the whole course of Greek / Roman literary history and their ability to identify the styles, and discuss the significance, of the major writers and genres.
 Short-answer questions (including ID-by-style and scansion) and a choice of essay topics designed more to elicit specific knowledge (e.g. development of genres, comparison of authors/genres, characteristics of given eras/movements) than to invite interpretation.
 The MA and PhD exams differ in scope and in the depth of the IDs and essays.
 The oral version of the exam is Two Hours but covers the same ground; the DGS joins the two examiners as moderator and record-keeper.